teymur-mardaliyev/google-qpx-express-client-api-advanced/README.md

     ":keyword" => '(.+)', // everthing
     ":request" => '([a-z0-9]{32})', // only alpha-numeric and max 32 characters

-Also urls can be checked and they can be passed to variables by router
+Also urls can be checked and passed to variables by router

 $router->route('search/:request/:request', 'tickets/result', array('request', 'result_id'));

     `search` is slug
-    `:request` - its will be checked and will be pass to variable by router.
+    `:request` - its will be checked and will be passed to variable by router.
     This variable can be called and used everywhere by `Router::get('request');